-My name is Samantha Achterberg, but I usually go by Sammy or Sam.
-I am 25 years old and have been competing in the sport of Modern Pentathlon for about 8 years now.
+My name is Samantha Schultz, but I usually go by Sammy or Sam.
+I got married in 2019 and previously competed under my maiden name Achterberg.
+I am 28 years old and have been competing in the sport of Modern Pentathlon since 2010.
 I was born and raised in Littleton, Colorado, and currently train at the Olympic Training Center in Colorado Springs, CO.

-I hadn’t heard about Pentathlon until I was 14 and thought it was interesting but crazy that anyone would compete in five events.
-When I was 17, I became more interested and did my first camp at the Olympic Training Center in March of 2010 which was followed by my first competition.
-From this competition, I qualified for Youth Worlds which would be in Uppsala, Sweden.
+I heard about Pentathlon when I was 14 and thought it was such an interesting sport, but crazy that anyone would compete in five diverse events.
+When I was 18, I became more interested and did my first camp at the Olympic Training Center in March of 2010.
+I did my first competition at the end of the camp and qualified for Youth Worlds which would be in Uppsala, Sweden.

-The summer after high school was when I went to my first international competition for Pentathlon in Sweden for Youth Worlds.
-I loved it but was unsure of the path ahead and if I really had what it took to be competitive in the Pentathlon world.
-The coaches felt strongly that I did and I took a shot and moved to the Olympic Training Center in August of 2010.
+The summer after high school, I went to my first international competition for Pentathlon in Sweden for Youth Worlds.
+I loved the sport but was unsure of the path ahead or if I had what it took to be competitive in the Pentathlon world.
+The coaches felt strongly that I had potential so I I took a shot and moved to the Olympic Training Center in August of 2010.

-The road has been very challenging and lots of work; the training is rigorous due to all the events we compete in, but I absolutely love it that I am able to compete and train at this level.
-I have learned a lot about training and finding a balance in the events over the years to help keep my body healthy and working well to train and compete hard.
+The road has been very challenging and lots of work, but nothing worth achieving comes easy.
+The training is rigorous due to all the events in pentathlon, but I absolutely love it that I am able to compete and train at this level.
+I have learned a lot about training for all the different events over the years to help keep my body healthy for optimal performance and improvement.

-I know that there is still work to be done, but I am looking forward to this season to gain the experience needed on my path to the 2020 Olympics in Tokyo, Japan .
+I know there is always work to be done, but I am looking forward to upcoming competitions to gain the experience needed on my path to the 2020 Olympics in Tokyo, Japan .
 Hope you enjoy following me along my journey and thanks to those that have been so much support already!

 To check out more about my story and journey click on the links below: